 Whether you are looking to sculpt your arms, define your legs or just to strengthen your body all over, dumbbells are a great and inexpensive tool to add a new dimension to a variety of home workouts.

-We've seen a huge uptick in people purchasing dumbbells over the last year as gyms closed, from rubber-coated offerings to cast-iron, old-school spinlock sets to even high-tech locking systems.
-As an aside, if you're looking to get a set of your own, our best adjustable dumbbells guide can help sort the wheat from the chaff (whilst our Black Friday weights deals page can help you bag a bargain).
+We've seen a huge uptick in people purchasing dumbbells over the last few year, opting for everything from rubber-coated offerings to cast-iron, old-school spinlock sets to even high-tech locking systems.
+As an aside, if you're looking to get a set of your own, our best adjustable dumbbells guide can help sort the wheat from the chaff.

 The crucial thing to remember before performing any dumbbell workout is this: warming up is key.
 You need a full body mobility and activation warm up to make sure your muscles, joints and connective tissues are primed ahead of your workout.